ThePrimeagen/tmux-sessionizer/README.md

 $HOME directory, but this can be changed within the top of tmux-sessionizer itself

+Inside of tmux-sessionizer you can also have commands that will automatically add filepaths for you on each execution.
+These files never get saved in the tmux-sessionizer list as they are dynamically created with the commands.

 ## Options
     -a, -add
         Adds full filepaths to your tmux-sessionizer list via stdin or